Introduction to Microsoft Excel 2019/Office 365

 Excel includes many powerful functions that can automatically perform some very complicated tasks for you.
 In today's lesson, you'll learn some very interesting ways to put these functions to work for you.
 You'll find out how to ask Excel to magically derive averages, modes, maximums, minimums, and other useful statistics from nothing more than a column or two of numbers.

-We'll continue our exploration of Excel functions with an in-depth look at Excel's handy financial functions today.
+You'll continue your exploration of Excel functions with an in-depth look at Excel's handy financial functions.
 By the time this lesson is over, you'll be able to figure out how much money you'll have when you retire, when your kids reach college, or just before your next vacation.
 You'll be able to calculate the monthly payment on just about any type of loan, and you'll know how to figure out how long it will take to pay off your credit cards.
 You'll even create an amortization table of your very own, just like the one lenders use to track a loan's payoff amount over time.

 Students often rank this lesson as one of their favorites.
 Today, you'll find out how to automate just about any task you find tedious or time-consuming.
 You'll discover how to move your most frequently used commands from their present, obscure locations to a much more convenient place: the toolbar that's always perched at the very top of your screen.
 You'll also learn how you can use macros to reduce just about any complex task to a single keystroke.